3point14guy/Winner-Picker/README.md

 Winner Picker is my solution to the course final project.

-The reuirements for that final project:
+The requirements for that final project:

 For this class you will complete your final project.
 You can choose between the following 2 options:
 * Create your own program.
 You design and build any program you choose.
 The only requirement is that it is written in Python.